Ancient Romans were more closely linked to Middle East than Europe, DNA study shows | The Japan Times

 Little genetic work had been carried out until now on ancient Rome and central Italy.

-Writing in the journal Science, researchers from Stanford and Italian universities said people from the city’s earliest eras and from after the Western empire’s decline in the fourth century genetically resembled other Western Europeans.
+Writing in the journal Science, researchers from Stanford University and universities in Italy said people from the city’s earliest eras and from after the Western empire’s decline in the fourth century genetically resembled other Western Europeans.

 But during the imperial period, Romans had more in common with populations from Greece, Syria and Lebanon.

-The earliest sequenced genomes, from three individuals living 9,000 to 12,000 years ago, resembled other European hunter-gatherers at the time.
+The earliest sequenced genomes, from three individuals who lived 9,000 to 12,000 years ago, resembled other European hunter-gatherers at the time.

 Starting from 9,000 years ago, the genetic makeup of Romans again changed in line with the rest of Europe following an influx of farmers from Anatolia or modern Turkey.

-Things started to change from 900 to 200 B.C. as Rome grew in size and importance, and the diversity shot up from 27 B.C. to A.D.
-300, when the city was the capital to an empire of 50 million to 90 million people, stretching from North Africa to Britain to the Middle East.
+Things started to change from 900 to 200 B.C. as Rome grew in size and importance, but diversity then shot up from 27 B.C. to A.D.
+300, when the city was the capital of an empire of 50 million to 90 million people stretching from North Africa to Britain and the Middle East.

 Of the 48 individuals sampled from this period, only two showed strong genetic ties to Europe.